nbs2904/nosql-book/README.md

 First you need to install a local latex environment (e.g. [TeX Live Full](https://www.tug.org/texlive/)).
 You might also have to install [make](https://www.gnu.org/software/make/).

 To build the document, run `make` in the root directory of this repository.
 This will create a `out/latex` directory with the compiled document (`dokumentation.pdf`).
+Alternatively, it will be automatically build by `latex-workshop`.

 ## Contributing